All 5 ACT Sections Explained With Tips

 Experimental Design and Description:

 In these questions, you have to determine why the researcher designed the experiment the way they did.
 Also, some of these questions ask you to choose the figure that perfectly describes the experimental results.

 Here, you have to predict what would happen if one of the described experiments was changed somehow.

 You have to find out if the results of the described experiments support a particular scientific claim and why.

 These three question types are related to reading, interpreting, and working with data.

 In such questions, you have to identify factual information presented in the graph, chart, table, etc.

 Here, you need to read the graph or chart more holistically to determine if there's a trend or relationship between two factors.
 Does the graph show one thing increasing while another decreases?
 Do they both rise or fall together?

-In such questions, you have to make a prediction based on what is shown in the graph or chart.
+You have to make a prediction based on what's shown in the graph or chart in such questions.

 Conflicting Viewpoints Passages